That’s the question I posed to Terry.

 Terry Franklin was the V.P. of Network Security for the Quetwo2 Corporation.
 For almost 10 years, Terry was “the guy” in the IT department.

-He was in charge of keeping things secure for Quetwo2’s customers-and there were lots of them.
+In short, he was in charge of keeping things secure for Quetwo2’s customers-and there were lots of them.

-Terry was well-respected and well-liked.
+What’s more, Terry was well-respected and well-liked.
 He was unselfish, and had no problem shining the spotlight on his team members when warranted.

 Until he was let go.